NOTES ON THE MASTER & COMMANDER SERIES

 Jack is regarded with awe by younger officers and with envy by the likes of Clonfort, but reckons that anyone would have been as successful with the same opportunities.
 Bonden, the nearest we can imagine to an honest broker, says he’s “the finest fighting captain in the fleet” (Desolation Island, p169).

-How much of the pleasure is that the Brits win – the steady background knowledge of who won the War, and the individual victories for Jack and Britain?
+How much of the pleasure is that the Brits win – individual victories for Jack and Britain, and the steady background complacency of who won the war?
 The giveaway is how I flinch from reading about the ugly failure of Clonfort’s battle in Mauritius Command.

 Stephen seems closer to POB’s heart than J, his learning, physique and general outlook more in line with that of his creator – as is his secrecy and downright lying.